3473f/vscode-ros2-gde/README.md

-# VS Code ROS2 Graphical Development Environment
+# ROS2 Graphical Development Environment

-The ROS2 GDE (Graphical Development Environment) extension provides a set of GUI tools to simplify ROS2 development.
+ROS2 GDE (Graphical Development Environment) is a Visual Studio Code extension that provides a set of GUI tools to simplify ROS2 development.

 ## Features